rillig/pkglint/codewalk.md

-			"(distinfo has asdfasdf, patch file has e775969de639ec703866c0336c4c8e0fdd96309c).", "WARN: ~/sysutils/checkperms/patches/patch-checkperms.c:12: Premature end of patch hunk "+ "(expected 1 lines to be deleted and 0 lines to be added).", "4 errors and 2 warnings found.",
+			"(distinfo has asdfasdf, patch file has e775969de639ec703866c0336c4c8e0fdd96309c).", "WARN: ~/sysutils/checkperms/patches/patch-checkperms.c:12: Premature end of patch hunk "+ "(expected 1 lines to be deleted and 0 lines to be added).", "4 errors, 2 warnings and 1 note found.",
 		"(Run \"pkglint -e\" to show explanations.)",
 		"(Run \"pkglint -fs\" to show what can be fixed automatically.)", "(Run \"pkglint -F\" to automatically fix some issues.)")